This post may contain affiliate links. Please read my disclosure policy.

 Tart, acidic juice must be balanced with the right kind of rich fat or you’ll lose the moist sweetness everybody wants in a good slice of cake.
 We finally dialed in the right combination and ended up with a recipe that will be a favorite in our family for years to come.
 And it’s so easy to make too, even beginner bakers can do it!

 Serve this Sunny Citrus Cake with candied orange slices for a delicious and pretty presentation.

-Topped with candied fruit this cake is best eaten the day it is made.
-It’s not a deal breaker if you skip the candied fruit on the cake, or choose to add some to each slice as it’s served.
-Candied orange slices taste just like marmalade and the leftover simple syrup used to make the fruit is great added to smoothies, tea and cocktails too!
+When topped with candied fruit, this cake is best eaten the day it is made.
+For longer storage, skip the candied fruit or add a little to each slice as it’s served.
+It’s not a deal breaker!
+Candied orange slices are delicious and taste just like marmalade.
+The leftover simple syrup used to make the fruit is a great way to sweeten smoothies, tea and cocktails too!